 - Reassignment of Administrative Duties and Re-designation of Titles: The President or designee has discretionary authority to reassign administrative duties and re-designate titles during any term of appointment for A/P Faculty, when in the best interest of the University.
 Reasonable prior notice, under the circumstances, will be given affected A/P Faculty.
 Compensation may be adjusted accordingly.

 - Performance Evaluation: Performance evaluations will be conducted annually for all A/P faculty below the level of Vice President.
-Vice Presidents will be evaluated at least once every three years by the President.
+Vice Presidents and the Director of Athletics will be evaluated at least once every three years by the President.
 The evaluation will be based on documented position description tasks and mutually agreed-upon performance standards.
 Performance Evaluations will be a basis for salary adjustments.

 - Termination of Employment: